 Report any observations of sick wildlife.
-If harvested animals have any abnormal lung tissue (lungs should be spongy and uniform pink, except for bloodshot areas) immediately call or text the Wildlife Disease Surveillance Reporting Line at (907) 328-8354 or send an email to firstname.lastname@example.org .
+If harvested animals have any abnormal lung tissue (lungs should be spongy and uniform pink, except for bloodshot areas) immediately call or text the Wildlife Health and Disease Surveillance Reporting Line at (907) 328-8354 or send an email to firstname.lastname@example.org .
 Record the location, take photos of the carcass and abnormal tissue, and collect a lung for submittal to your nearest Alaska Department of Fish and Game office.

 Are animals showing signs of respiratory disease safe to eat?